Ever tried convincing a stranger to give you their email? Not easy unless you’ve got a squeeze page that does the hard work for you.

 Ensure that the offer promised on the squeeze page is exclusive to website visitors and unavailable elsewhere.

-What’s more, the content has to be well thought out to look valuable for the visitors in the first place.
+Also, the gated content should appear valuable.
 Consider what kind of potential customers you want to collect emails from and offer something to their needs.

 For example, inexperienced users might be more drawn to extensive guides like webinars and reports, while experts are more interested in quickly digestible content like newsletters or whitepapers.